Toflar/state-set-index/README.md

 paper for details on what they do.
 There's no such thing as a recommended size as it very much depends on what you want to index and or search.

-This library deviates from the research paper in one aspect: it not only supports regular Levenshtein but also Damerau-Levenshtein which allows transpositions.
-So whereas the Levenshtein algorithm would calculate a distance of `2` between `Muster` and `Mustre`, Damerau-Levenshtein only calculates `1` as `er` and `re` are swapped/transposed.
-You can enable the usage of Damerau-Levenshtein using the third constructor argument of `Config`: `new Config(6, 4, true)`.

-Note: TODO.

 ## Customization

 This library ships with the algorithm readily prepared for you to use.
 The main customization areas will be